nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/getting-started-mps.md

 kubectl label nodes <node-name> "nos.nebuly.ai/gpu-partitioning=mps"
 ```

-The label delegates to `nos` the management of the MPS resources of all the GPUs of that node, so you just have
+The label delegates to `nos` the management of the MPS resources of all the GPUs of that node.
+You just have
-to create Pods requesting MPS resources and `nos` will automatically configure the k8s-device-plugin for creating and
+to create submit your Pods to the cluster and  the requested MPS resources are automatically provisioned.
-exposing those resources to the cluster.

 ## Create pods requesting MPS resources

 You can make your pods request slices of GPU by specifying MPS resources in their containers requests.
 MPS devices are exposed by our k8s-device-plugin using the following naming convention:
 `nvidia.com/gpu-<size>gb`, where `<size>` corresponds to the GB of memory of the GPU slice.
+The computing resources are instead equally shared among all its MPS resources.

 You can specify any size you want, but you should keep in mind that the GPU Partitioner will create an MPS resource
 on a certain GPU only if its size is smaller or equal than the total amount of memory of that GPU (which is indicated by the